radareorg/iaito/docs/source/user-docs/menus/menu-bar/file-menu.rst

 Map a New File
 ----------------------------------------
-**Description:** Cutter allows you to map the contents of other files into the same I/O space used to contain the loaded binary.
+**Description:** Iaito allows you to map the contents of other files into the same I/O space used to contain the loaded binary.
 The new contents can be placed at random or specific offsets.
-Specifically, Cutter is able to open files and map portions of them at random or specific places in memory.
+Specifically, Iaito is able to open files and map portions of them at random or specific places in memory.
 It is the perfect basic tooling to reproduce an environment like a core file, a debug session, or a framework by also loading and mapping all the libraries and files the binary depends on.

 **Steps:** File -> Map File